Skip to content

 2. Execute the command arp -a which will list all the devices in the Network.

-3. Use each of the IP Addresses marked as Dynamic as URL into your Browser until you get to the ExpressLRS Web UI.
+3. Try each of the IP Addresses marked as Dynamic as a URL in your Browser until you get to the ExpressLRS Web UI.

 2. Check the DHCP List and look for the "elrs" device.